jsdelivr/dash-directus/README.md

 - fulfill all empty `.env` values, make sure ADMIN_ACCESS_TOKEN has your access token
 - if there are changes in `.env.production.example` copy them to the env vars of the container
-- `npm run schema:apply`
+- `npm run schema:apply`.
+Restart is required after updating the schema (https://github.com/directus/directus/issues/17117)
 - `npm run migrate`
-- stop prev container, run new container (https://github.com/directus/directus/issues/17117)
+- stop prev container, run new container

 ## Dev run